-(b) An out-of-state educator who meets the following conditions will be eligible for a Georgia Induction certificate:

-- 1. Hold a valid or expired professional certificate that is comparable to a certification field in Georgia; - 2.
-Hold a bachelor's degree or higher from a GaPSC-accepted accredited institution, unless Georgia requires a different degree level for the comparable certificate type; - 3.
-Meet or exempt all applicable Special Georgia Requirements, as outlined in GaPSC Rule 505-2-.24 SPECIAL GEORGIA REQUIREMENTS; and - (i) An out-of-state educator who does not meet the Special Education requirement may still qualify for an initial Georgia five (5)-year Induction certificate.
-This requirement must be completed as part of professional learning requirements before the educator may convert the certificate; and - (ii) An out-of-state educator who does not meet the content assessment may still qualify for an initial Georgia one (1)-year Induction certificate.
+- 5. Apply for the certificate following procedures outlined in GaPSC Rule 505-2-.27 CERTIFICATION AND APPLICATION PROCEDURES. - (b) An out-of-state educator who meets the following conditions will be eligible for a Georgia Induction certificate: - 1.
+Hold a valid or expired professional certificate issued based on completion of a stateapproved educator preparation program to include pedagogy and clinical practice in the base field of certification. - 2.
+Hold a bachelor's degree or higher from a GaPSC-accepted accredited institution, unless Georgia requires a different degree level for the comparable certificate type. - 3.
+Meet or exempt all applicable Special Georgia Requirements, as outlined in GaPSC Rule 505-2-.24 SPECIAL GEORGIA REQUIREMENTS. - (i) An out-of-state educator who does not meet the Special Education requirement may still qualify for an initial Georgia five (5)-year Induction certificate.
+This requirement must be completed as part of professional learning requirements before the educator may convert the certificate. - (ii) An out-of-state educator who does not meet the content assessment may still qualify for an initial Georgia one (1)-year Induction certificate.
 This requirement must be completed during the validity of the certificate before the educator may extend the Induction certificate for an additional four (4) years. - 4.
-Apply for the certificate following procedures outlined in GaPSC Rule 505-2-.27 CERTIFICATION AND APPLICATION PROCEDURES.

-(4) Comparability.
-The Georgia certificate to be issued must be comparable to the certificate held in the other state or jurisdiction.

-(a) Individuals holding certification in fields not recognized as comparable for certification in Georgia must meet minimum standards for a recognized Georgia field.
+Apply for the certificate following procedures outlined in GaPSC Rule 505-2-.27 CERTIFICATION AND APPLICATION PROCEDURES. - (4) Comparability.
+The Georgia certificate to be issued must be comparable to the certificate held in the other state or jurisdiction. - (a) Individuals holding certification in fields not recognized as comparable for certification in Georgia must meet minimum standards for a recognized Georgia field.
 For example, while some states certify individuals in "Journalism", Georgia has no comparable educator certificate.
 Out-of-state journalism teachers may apply for a Georgia Non-Renewable Professional certificate in English and must satisfy all requirements for that field.
-During that time period, they are in-field to teach Journalism as well as English.

-(b) Individuals holding out-of-state certification in areas recognized as endorsements in Georgia will be issued an endorsement if all requirements are met.

-(5) Certification Level.
+During that time period, they are in-field to teach Journalism as well as English. - (b) Individuals holding out-of-state certification in areas recognized as endorsements in Georgia will be issued an endorsement if all requirements are met. - (5) Certification Level.
 The level assigned to a certificate indicates the highest degree level recognized by the GaPSC that has been awarded to the certificate holder.
 Georgia does not issue a certificate level based on college hours beyond a degree.
 Example: A Certificate of Advanced Graduate Study or Masters + does not lead to a higher certificate level.
 Certificate levels seldom mean the same among different states; therefore, the level is not considered part of the Interstate Agreement.
 Information on initial Georgia certificate levels is found in GaPSC Rule 505-2-.02 CLASSIFICATION.